VV123/LLM-papers/HPC_H100.md

 - Submitting jobs with 2–4 GPUs results in a pending state with the scheduler message: `QOSMaxGRESPerUser`.
 - The system currently limits each job to one GPU based on the Quality of Service (QOS) configuration.
 - In previous tests, usage of two GPUs occurred when two independent processes were run (e.g., a Slurm job and a separate manual script), each occupying one GPU.
 This does not reflect multi-GPU support within a single job.
+- Submitting a job requesting 2–4 GPUs fails due to “QOSMaxGRESPerUser”.
+The system restricts each job to one GPU.

+## Some questions
+- How many H100 does HPC have?

+  There are **4 NVIDIA H100 GPUs**, all located on node `crest-g001`.

+  NODELIST GRES
+  crest-g001 gpu:h100:4

+  Which means the system has 4 NVIDIA H100 GPUs, all located on node crest-g001.

+- How to use multiple H100 GPUs?

+  Multi-GPU usage is restricted by QOSMaxGRESPerUser; only one H100 GPU can be allocated per job.